Mahamayuri: Iconography

-Her origins are said to derive from an Indian goddess of the same name.
-She is portrayed riding a top a peacock and commonly sporting four arms.
-Although the items she holds varies among traditions, common items include a citron, bael fruit, lotus flower and a peacock tail feather.
-With the moon as a backrest, wearing peaceful ornaments and garments.
+She is often portrayed riding a peacock and commonly sporting four arms.
+Although the items she holds vary among traditions, common items include a citron, bael fruit, lotus flower, and a peacock tail feather.
+With the moon as a background, wear peaceful ornaments and garments.
 Seated in the half (vajrasana) posture.

 Legends

-According to legend, during the primordial times, the original Phoenix (Fenghuang), the leader of flying beings, gave birth to the peacock Mahamayuri and the eagle Golden Winged Great Peng.
-The peacock once consumed the Buddha, who however managed to escape via cutting her stomach.
-The Buddha intended to kill the peacock, however the deities told him to stop, thus the Buddha promoted her to be his godmother, therefore the eagle would be his uncle.
+Legend holds that in primordial times, the original Phoenix (Fenghuang), the leader of flying beings, gave birth to the peacock Mahamayuri and to the eagle named the Golden-Winged Great Peng.
+The peacock once consumed the Buddha in one of his previous lives, who managed to escape by cutting through her stomach.
+At that time, the peacock preyed on humans, and the Buddha intended to kill it.
+However, the deities intervened and urged him to stop.
+In exchange for a promise to renounce its habit of preying on humans, the Buddha elevated the peacock to the status of his godmother, while the eagle became his uncle and was granted a high position in heaven.